Listen to This Blog Post:

 When you find yourself in such a situation in your own life, how can you pickup the keys and unlock the door that is blocking you?

-2. Picking Up the Keys: Despite pain or frustration, you have to pause, breathe, and pick the keys back up to your current situation.
+- Picking Up Your Keys: Despite pain or frustration, you have to pause, breathe, and pick the keys back up to your current situation.
 The act of picking up your own keys represents resilience, persistence, courage and the willingness to keep trying even when it hurts.
 Each time you pick up your own keys, you build a little more confidence.
 That allows you to feel that even when you drop your keys and your are in pain, you can pick them up to address the situation that has slammed the door on you.

-Out There on the Edge of Everything®
+Out There on the Edge of Everything®…

 Stephen Lesavich, PhD